2018 Student Orientation

 You will be asked for your health insurance policy, accommodation address and emergency contact information.
 (You will find a link to your Transart Partnership Agreement form to sign as well.)

 You are responsible for your own travel to and from Berlin and for your accommodation for the duration of the residency.
-Many people prefer to connect prior to the residency via the residency list-serve and rent flats together but there is a travel guide including lists of hotels and accommodation services under RESIDENCY LINK.
+Many people prefer to connect prior to the residency via the residency list-serve and rent flats together but there will be a travel guide including lists of hotels and accommodation services in the Summer Program under Residencies.

 You are required to hold a health insurance policy for the duration of the residency.
 We also recommend you take out equipment insurance.